 - Another component present in CNN architecture is classification in which we have fully connected the layer and output.
 The classification component is a fully connected layer that uses the output of the convolution process to forecast the image’s class using the information acquired in earlier stages.

-The CNN becomes more complicated with each layer, detecting larger areas of the picture.
-Earlier layers concentrate on basic elements like colors and borders.
-As the visual data travels through the CNN layers, it begins to distinguish bigger components or features of the item, eventually, identifying the target object.
+CNN becomes more complex with each increasing layer.
+This is done for detecting larger areas of the picture.
+The first few layers majorly concentrate on basic elements like colors and borders.
+As the images travel through the CNN layers, it starts to differentiate the bigger components or features of the images, and eventually, identifies the target object.
 We will talk about these layers in detail in the upcoming section.

 Convolutional Neural Network Layers